 More countries = more happiness

-Uhm, how about, no. By now we know that money can’t buy happiness.
+Uhm, how about, no. We know that money can’t buy happiness.
 Neither does the number of countries one has visited.
-Yes, it can lead you down many a path towards self-growth and fulfillment.
+Yes, it can lead you down many a path towards self-growth and fulfilment.

 Travel snobbery comes in many pretenses, shapes and forms.
 People add the number of countries that they’ve been to their IG bios like it’s some kind of badge of honour.
 And in special cases, it sure is.

 But have you really travelled to a country if you’ve just rushed through the experience, not ever having seen more than your hotel room, not ever trying the local food or the transport or spoken to someone who’s never been out of their country and is fascinated by your world so you have a conversation that lasts hours.

 Similarly in life, quality over quantity.